-Named Portrait, aspiring to frame the artist in every one of us: the latest brand from our Frame Catcher selection is born from the passion of siblings Gabriel and Valentina Hernandez for the individual expressions of uniqueness.
+Named Portrait, and aspiring to frame the artist in every one of us, the latest brand from our Frame Catcher selection is born from the passion of siblings Gabriel and Valentina Hernandez for the individual expressions of uniqueness.

-It was officially launched in 2015 as a daring collection of frames inspired by art, music and design icons, made with sophisticated craftsmanship.
+It was officially launched in 2015 as an audacious collection of frames inspired by art, music and design icons, made with sophisticated craftsmanship.
 Gabriel is the designer, Valentina manages all marketing and communication activities, spreading the brand’s concept and stories all over the world; their project strongly resembles a declaration of independence of overly rigid constraints.

 “There are many independent frames on the market, but lines and design keep repeating.
 We wanted to make something different, with a temper, capable to put the people’s individuality into light” states Gabriel Hernandez.
 “That’s why we chose emerging artists as our testimonials.”
 These artists are featured in a dedicated space of cooperation and sharing on Portrait Eyewear’s website.

 A tribute to Kraftwerk, pioneers of electronic music.
 Perfectly balancing curves and edges, it conveys the idea of an authentic woman, who doesn’t need to hide behind a mask and is both sweet and brave, charismatic and romantic.

 Part of the Neon series, born at the intersection of the classic mask and aviator shapes and inspired by the translucent art of Robert Montgomery.
 The acetate surface mixes sanded and transparent finishes, creating an interesting holographic effect.

 An homage to Pipilotti Rist, this limited edition speaks of courage, experimentation, and break of conventional barriers.
 Made with 2D stainless steel with galvanized finishes and acetate details.